thatcatcancode/sci-guard/README.md

 # Sci-Guard 🔬🚨📝

 ### What
 Sci-Guard is an AI tool that scans research papers for banned words and suggests replacements.
+Consider it your second (government) reviewer.

 ### Why
 Protects important scientific research from being mistakenly overlooked and unfunded due to banned words.